zuckung/endless-sky-plugins/README.md

 <br>

-In case parts if the UI/the buttons are outside the screen, try rescaling your UI in the ES options<br>
+In case parts of the UI/the buttons are outside the screen, try rescaling your UI in the ES options<br>

-If that doesnt help, open the zip, edit 'landing.images.android/data/interface.txt' and change line 2 to 7 to:<br>
+If that doesn't help, open the zip, edit 'landing.images.android/data/interface.txt' and change line 2 to 7 to:<br>

 	image "land"